Culver’s double-double leads WVU over Lehigh 78-68

 - Seahawk Elijah Nkansah goes from practice squad to Mr. Perfect in 24 hours

+- Keys to the Game: What the Seahawks have to do against the Cardinals to earn their 10th win

+“I’m blessed with the best coaching staff in the nation in my eyes,” said Culver, whom Huggins suspended earlier this season.
+“I feel like they put me in a really good position to be able to get this double-double.
+I kind of got to give it to them.”

 West Virginia outrebounded Lehigh 52-25, including a 22-3 difference on the offensive glass.
-The Mountaineers shot only 41.5 percent from the field.
+That led to a 30-2 WVU advantage in second chance points.
+Overall, the Mountaineers shot 41.5 percent from the field.

 Pat Andree led the Mountain Hawks (7-4) with 18 points, including four 3-pointers.
 Jordan Cohen added 14 points and Kyle Leufroy scored 12 points.